rizkimaryanto/Speed/readme.md

 After doing some cleanups, make a new folder inside script (e.g scene) to group all game object.
 I use scene because it's smiliar to Unity's folder structures (scene based game object).

-You may use any folder structure as you will.

 ```bash
 /
 ├── ...